 Previously, we have looked into how often draws occurred at international football’s other mega event the European Championships but what about the World Cup?

-At the previous World Cup in Russia, there were 64 games played in total, 14 of which ended in a tie.
+At the previous World Cup in Qatar, there were 64 games played in total, 15 of which ended in a tie.

-Five of those were in the knockout stage meaning nine group matches ended with no winner, but none being required after ninety minutes at that stage of the competition.
+Five of those were in the knockout stage meaning ten group matches ended with no winner, but none being required after ninety minutes at that stage of the competition.

-England were involved in two of those, while Spain and Croatia both drew three of their matches.
+England were involved in one of those, while Croatia both drew four of their matches and still ended up in third place.

 Drawn Matches After 90 Minutes (Since France 98)